 Elijah Bach is a husband, father, entrepreneur, and philanthropist.
 He is a former Founder/CEO of a real estate investment/holdings firm for 20 years.
 Since retirement in 2020, his current interests include global philanthropy with a focus on helping parents to become better educated, supported, and engaged parents as they strive for their children’s future educational and professional success.
 Born in Seoul, Korea, Elijah began his American journey in Minnesota as a teenage son of a homeless, immigrant single mother and studied at the University of Minnesota - Twin Cities as an undergraduate student, before getting other graduate degrees and executive certificates from Harvard University and University of Pennsylvania.
 In the community, he performs violin and provides free instruments and lessons.
 He also runs marathons and diligently trains at the gym to one day become the next American Ninja Warrior.
 He lives with his wife and children in New York City.

 Jihye Bach is a wife, mother, and registered nurse.
-Since graduating from Ewha Woman's University in Seoul, Korea with a bachelor's degree in nursing nearly 20 years ago, she has been helping countless patients in ICUs, operating rooms, and recovery rooms at some of the most advanced hospitals in the world, including Emory University Hospital in Atlanta, Georgia, USC University Hospital, Cedars-Sinai Medical Center in Los Angeles, California, and currently, at the NewYork-Presbyterian Hospital in New York, New York.
+Since graduating from Ewha Woman's University in Seoul, Korea with a bachelor's degree in nursing, she has been helping countless patients in ICUs, operating rooms, and recovery rooms for over 20 years at some of the most advanced hospitals in the world, including Emory University Hospital in Atlanta, Georgia, USC University Hospital, Cedars-Sinai Medical Center in Los Angeles, California, and currently, at the NewYork-Presbyterian Hospital in New York, New York.
 In her spare time, she enjoys singing in a church choir and attending ballet, orchestra, and opera performances.